ritvikindupuri/sentinel-threatHunt/README.md

 The pipeline captures and sanitizes raw telemetry to ensure the AI agents only spend compute resources on actionable anomalies.
 * **Poll Sentinel Logs / Real-time Sentinel Events:** Dual triggers ensure high availability.
 The system runs on a polling schedule while simultaneously listening for real-time webhook push events from Azure.
 * **Workflow Configuration & Fetch Sentinel Security Logs:** Standardizes API parameters and retrieves the latest security event payloads from the Sentinel workspace.
-* **Normalize Security Events & Filter High-Risk Events:** Cleans the raw JSON schema and drops low-level noise, advancing only critical indicators.
+* **Normalize Security Events & Filter High-Risk Events:** Cleans the raw JSON schema and drops low-level noise, forwarding only critical indicators.
 * **Split Events for Parallel AI Analysis:** This node duplicates the filtered payload, dispatching it concurrently to the three separate AI agents.

 ### 🧠 FLOW 2: Parallel Multi-Agent Analysis